Korean Folk Village Haunted Houses: Hyeolan Sigwi (혈안식귀) & Salguiok (살귀옥) Complete Guide

 • 🥵 Summer: bring a portable fan. 🍂 Fall: bring a light jacket.

-😈 Closing Thoughts
+😈 Final Thoughts

 Hyeolan Sigwi and Salguiok aren’t your average haunted houses.
 They mix Korean folklore, immersive sets, and live-actor scares into a horror adventure you’ll remember long after leaving.
 Whether you pre-book on Yanolja or queue up at Zone 54, the moment the prison doors slam shut, you’re in their world.
 Step carefully, keep your courage high, and remember — at Korean Folk Village, the ghosts feel just a little too real ^^